 8 Ways to Deal with Anxiety in Children

 Many of the coping mechanisms that work for adults with anxiety can also work for children, with a few slight changes.
 If you are not sure whether or not your child has chronic anxiety, that’s okay–these strategies can help a child with anxiety regardless of how intense or consistent it is.
 If your child’s anxiety has made it difficult for them to make friends, learn, or do other activities, consider making an appointment with a therapist who has experience working with children.
+A therapist knows how to treat anxiety in children, and can provide studied, effective strategies that will help you and your child cope.

 1. Validate the Child’s Feelings